Lightning Rod (roller coaster): Operation

 Lightning Rod opened occasionally for "technical rehearsals", where select guests could experience the ride.
 It officially opened to the public on June 13, 2016.
 After several days of operation, Dollywood closed Lightning Rod on June 18, 2016.
 The closure was necessitated because RMC had recalled a part used in several of its rides, including Lighting Rod.
 The ride reopened in limited capacity on June 22, 2016.
 Park officials later clarified that the ride was operating in "technical rehearsal" status, meaning it would close periodically for maintenance.
 On September 5, 2016, Dollywood announced that the ride was again fully operational.

 By 2017, the ride had gained a reputation for unreliability, although local news station WBIR-TV disputed this, saying: "It is not true that the ride is down more often than not."
 Lightning Rod closed in early July 2018 and did not reopen until October 10, 2018.
 The park did not specify the reason for the closure, but Director of Public Relations Pete Owens stated it was not related to the launch.
 After it reopened, guests noticed changes to the lead car of each train as well as new wood along portions of the ride's structure.

 In late September 2020, Lightning Rod closed again, this time for the remainder of the season.
 Rocky Mountain Construction began work to make major unspecified modifications to the attraction.
 Park officials subsequently confirmed that a portion of Lightning Rod's wooden Topper Track was being replaced with steel I-Box Track, making the coaster a hybrid of wood and steel.
 The trains had put too much stress on the wooden track in several sections, including the launch.
 It reopened with the rest of the park in March 2021.
 RCDB updated the roller coaster's classification from wood to steel, reporting that 57 percent of the track had been converted.
+In September 2023, Dollywood announced another extended closure beginning at the end of the month to replace the ride's launch system with a chain lift hill, and to replace the trains.
+The changes were intended to improve overall reliability and ride experience, and the park clarified that the ride would retain its maximum speed of 73 mph.